zhanang19/form-component/README.md

 ## Configuration
 - This package come with 2 form theme from [Bootstrap](https://getbootstrap.com) and [Bulma](https://bulma.io)
 - You must publish config by running `php artisan vendor:publish --provider="Zhanang19\FormComponent\FormComponentServiceProvider" --tag=config` to setup form theme
-- You can optionally publish views by running `php artisan vendor:publish --provider="Zhanang19\FormComponent\FormComponentServiceProvider --tag=config"`.
+- You can optionally publish views by running `php artisan vendor:publish --provider="Zhanang19\FormComponent\FormComponentServiceProvider" --tag=config`.
 This is useful when you want to add your own theme or customize default theme

 ## Usage
 - Basic usage